Best Pass for London: Guide to Choosing (2026)

 What to see in London.
 The attractions that warrant a pass

-To understand why a tourist pass is an almost indispensable ally, let's look together at some of the must-see experiences and their average cost for a standard ticket.
+To understand why a tourist pass is an indispensable ally, let's look at the average costs of unmissable tourist experiences:

-- Historical and Royal Stages (average cost £30-£40): impossible not to start with the Tower of London, keeper of the Crown Jewels, and the majestic Westminster Abbey, site of royal coronations and weddings.
+- 👑 History and Royalty (average cost £30-£40): It is impossible not to start with the Tower of London (Crown Jewels) and the majestic Westminster Abbey.
+These are "must-see" stops for any first-time visitor.

 Why is it worth buying a London pass?

-To help you find the perfect solution, in this comprehensive and up-to-date guide we will analyze the best passes to London one by one.
-We will discover together:
+To help you find the perfect solution, in this comprehensive and up-to-date guide we will analyze the best options available.
+Together we will discover:

-- How they work and what attractions they include.
+- How they work and the list of attractions included.

-- How to buy them at the lowest price using available discount codes.
+- Discount codes to purchase them at the lowest possible price.

 What are the passes to London?